Where is the Admissions Office located on campus?

 There is no Book Fee.
-There is a Registration Fee that is due once the student is accepted.
+There is a Registration Fee that is due when the student enrolls.

 Do you offer financial aid?

 SCPS offers need-based financial aid.
-For more information on affording an SCPS education, please visit our Financial Aid webpage.
+For more information on affording an SCPS education, please visit our Financial Aid page.

-What is the application process like for out-of-town applicants?
+What is the application process for out-of-town applicants?

 Are SCPS students required to wear uniforms?

 Yes, all SCPS students are required to wear a uniform.
-Uniforms are available at four local uniform shops.
-See the Student Uniforms webpage for more details.
+Uniforms are available at two local uniform shops.
+See the Student Uniforms page for more details.

 When does the school day begin and end?